snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 `, datagridProps)}
 </div>

-We provided a sql script to create a reporting view in the `attribution_overview()` macro that you can overwrite to suit your specific analytical needs, however as long as you name the fields the same in the `var('snowplow__spend_source')` it should work right away.
+To make it flexible to use what you already have, we suggest creating a view on top of the table you have, rename the fields that the model will use and add that view reference in `var('snowplow__spend_source')`.
+For more details on how to do this check out our [Quick Start Guide](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/attribution/#3.good-to-know).

 ### One-off setup